ZhangGroup-MITChemistry/OpenNucleome/tutorials/init_configs/README.md

 ## Choose a set of proper initial configurations to run the simulations

+Here, as an example, we only choose 20 initial configurations out of 200 relaxed configurations.

 - choose_initial_configs.ipynb: call and outputs the indexes of 20 initial configurations

 - config_pool: save all the initial relaxed configurations